torvalds/linux/Documentation/dev-tools/kselftest.rst

   $ make kselftest

-Note that some tests will require root privileges.
+Analte that some tests will require root privileges.

 Kselftest supports saving output files in a separate directory and then running tests.
 To locate output files in a separate directory two syntaxes